 Wife of Doc

 When Adolph was a child, he was often picked on and teased for being poor, not having a father present, being named "Adolph," and living in the projects.
 This was made worse as Adolph's hero, his oldest sibling and only brother Oscar was murdered when Adolph was only 11 years old.
 Adolph idolized his brother and learned many great lessons from him.
 One lesson was his brother's strong character and work ethic.
 As a family, we all pitched in to help Oscar with his paper route.
 Adolph would often proudly imitate being a "paperboy" by draping his brother's newpaper bag across his shoulder.
 As a teenager, Adolph was involved in a gang.
 I would often remind Adolph of two very important statements that he would eventually internalize: 1.
 "You are the 'Adolph' who inspires the BEST in others!" and 2.
 "Trust in the LORD with all your heart and lean not on your own understanding; in all your ways acknowledge Him, and He will make your paths straight." -Proverbs 3:5-6.
 As he began to make better choices and become a leader in our community and in his school, Adolph adopted the life attitude of "Hurl at me what you will, I will not go down!"
 Adolph never asked why has this happened to me.
 He began to ask how could he help those who had unfortunate events happen to them.
 Adolph has always loved challenges - big and small.
 Today, he is quite successful at helping others allow nothing to stand in between themselves and their dreams.
-He is a powerful youth leadership speaker, education consultant, and motivational business speaker.
+He is a powerful youth leadership speaker, education consultant, diversity & inclusion expert and motivational business speaker.
 Not too bad for a "poor boy from Virginia."
 We are proud of him, and his mission.
 He is not only a top black keynote speaker or famous African-American speaker, he is a HUMANKIND speaker for ALL people.
 Adolph was reared to love himself and others respectively.

 Virginia M. Brown - AKA Mama Brown